montagejs/mr/README.md

     "foo/index"}}`.

-The Montage modules debug-mode run-time loads modules asynchronously and calculates their transitive dependencies heuristically--by statically scanning for ``require`` calls using a simple regular expression.
+The Montage modules debug-mode run-time loads modules asynchronously and calculates their transitive dependencies heuristically&mdash;by statically scanning for ``require`` calls using a simple regular expression.
 Montage can load cross-origin scripts in debug-mode if the CORS headers are set on the remote server.

 Take a look at the Montage Optimizer to optimize applications for production.
 The optimizer can bundle packages with all of the dependent